 This is another one of those bigger social media mistakes you should avoid.
 We said before that social media is social and if you want to increase your income, you need to get to know people.
 And also they have to get to know you.

 Sharing posts and videos is not enough.
 That’s why social media platforms have messengers.
-It’s necessary for you to use that free tool that will actually bring you the most money if you use it right.
+You must use that free tool that will bring you the most money if you use it right.
 Besides the money, you will get great friendships and most importantly loyal customers.
 That’s your goal, isn’t it? 🙂

 That thumbs-up emoji is the worst thing to get as a response.
 It should be banned forever!
 But still, some people use it all the time.
 That just shows they are not interested in who you are.
 They are there to sell you.